 The first year of our course lays the foundation for the rest of your studies and includes modules on mechanics, CAD, introduction to mechatronics, engineering analysis and mathematics.
 In the first year project you will engineer a system to solve a problem using mechanics, sensors and actuators.

 In the second year, you further develop your understanding of the field, gaining advanced practical experience, specifically in mechanisms, mechatronics, fluid dynamics, manufacturing and design.
 As your knowledge of mechanical engineering grows, you discover which areas particularly interest you, so that in your final year you can begin to specialise in preparation for your final-year project.

-For students (Home/EU) wishing to apply for BEng Mechancial Engineering for 2020 entry, it is possible to be considered for stage 1 entry by undertaking one of our Foundation Year courses.
+For students (Home/EU) wishing to apply for BEng Mechanical Engineering for 2022 entry, it is possible to be considered for stage 1 entry by undertaking the Foundation Year course.
 Please contact us for further information about this route.

 The additional aims of our Year in Industry degree are to give students an opportunity to gain experience as engineers working in a professional environment and to develop employment-related skills.
 The Year in Industry opportunity develops students’ technical skills, employability and soft skills as well as increasing their awareness of the future context for employment.

 Your Year in Industry takes place between your second and final year.
 The School’s dedicated employability officer helps you to identify organisations offering placements.
 Companies also visit the School to present their industrial placement opportunities and to interview candidates.

 As well as gaining invaluable workplace experience, you also have the chance to evaluate a particular career path, and, if your Year in Industry goes well, you may be offered a job by that employer after graduation.
 For further details, see course structure.